xpcoffee/grpc-tutorial/README.md

 ### Using Docker

-> Pre-requisite for having docker installed locally.
+> Pre-requisite of having docker installed locally.
 See also [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 Start the services: